2023 Best Psychology Schools in South Carolina

 Top 10 Best Psychology Schools

-Our 2023 rankings named Clemson University the best school in South Carolina for psychology students.
-Located in the large suburb of Clemson, Clemson is a public college with a fairly large student population.
+Our analysis found Clemson University to be the best school for psychology students who want to pursue a degree in South Carolina.
+Located in the large suburb of Clemson, Clemson is a public school with a fairly large student population.

 On average, psychology graduates from Clemson take out $23,250 in student loans while working on their degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $338.